Consistency Policy: Accelerated Visuomotor Policies via Consistency Distillation: Real World Experiment Setup

 \section{Real World Experiment Setup}

-We perform real world experiments using a Franka Panda robot.
+We perform the stationary arm real world experiments (Trash Pick Up and Plug Insertion) using a Franka Panda robot.
 We mount a wrist (Zed Mini) camera and an over-the-should camera (Zed Mini) to obtain two images at each timestep.
 We use an Meta Quest 2 VR setup to collect 180 demonstrations for our task.
 The Franka robot accepts control commands at 1kHz, and receives new commands from either the VR controller or trained policy at 15 Hz.
 Note that Consistency Policy generates an end effector action sequence output in around 21ms, and we supply each waypoint to the robot at 15Hz.
 When the policy performs inference, we send a control command to the robot to maintain its current end effector pose.

 \end{appendices}